 The Institute's concern over the illicit use and the abuse of alcohol and drugs results from the serious health hazards caused by substance abuse and from the potential legal penalties for those convicted of unlawful use, possession, or distribution of these substances, and by the ways in which alcohol and drugs adversely affect the campus environment.
 All members of the Caltech community should be familiar with and adhere to the Institute's policy on substance abuse.
+Please refer to http://cit.hr.caltech.edu/policies/policies-main.html for the complete text of the policy.

 Caltech's primary approach to preventing substance abuse is to educate its students regarding the medical and psychological hazards of abuse and to increase student sensitivity to the ways in which substance abuse interferes with the rights and privileges of others.
-The Institute seeks to become more than ever a community where substance abuse is not condoned and where those with related abuse problems are provided with assistance.
+The Institute encourages the future growth of a community where substance abuse is not condoned and where those with related abuse problems are provided with assistance.